Need to improve on updating information in English

 Strengthening sanctions against violations of information disclosure obligations is also very important.
 Many violations by enterprises regarding information disclosure, especially financial information, have not decreased and have not improved much from year to year.
 Accordingly, it is necessary to widely publicize and promote propaganda through the media so that listed companies can better understand and fully grasp the sanctions so that they must strictly comply with the regulations.
 At the same time, specific regulations on sanctions for violations related to financial information disclosure such as late submission of financial statements, accuracy of differences in profit results, revenue, total costs, etc. and accessibility are issued.

 "Finally, it is necessary to actively improve the corporate governance mechanism at listed enterprises.
-Many examples show that the corporate governance mechanism is not good, leading to many discrepancies in pre- and post-audit information disclosure with a very high level of discrepancy, affecting investors' confidence in the information disclosed by listed enterprises.
+Many examples show that the corporate governance mechanism is not good, leading to many discrepancies in pre- and post-audit information disclosure with too high a level of discrepancy, affecting investors' confidence in the information disclosed by listed enterprises.
 The Board of Directors must strengthen monitoring activities, report on the company's risks, and especially ensure that there are policies and procedures to establish an effective control environment, including the establishment of an internal audit department.
 This is to ensure the rights of shareholders, limit abuse of power or exploitation of loopholes for personal gain by managers.

 Source: https://laodong.vn/kinh-doanh/minh-bach-thong-tin-la-don-bay-de-nang-hang-thi-truong-chung-khoan-1360545.ldo